-NextGen Center is on a mission to create and sustain a community that fosters deep, challenging, and transformational awareness of self for the next generation of leaders so that they are better prepared to navigate their lifelong personal and professional journeys, as well as the journeys of those whom they touch.
+NextGen Center is creating and sustaining a community that fosters growth, development, and transformational awareness of self for the next generation of leaders, so that they are better prepared to navigate their life-long personal and professional journeys, as well as the journeys of those whom they touch.

 There is no cookie-cutter manual for success.

 Transitions from contributor to leader are often harder than they need to be.

 Emerging leaders want development opportunities, and often look to their organizations to provide it.